Janakcuber/smartpark-dynamic-pricing-model/README.md

 | `Project_Report.pdf` *(optional)* | Detailed explanation of models and assumptions |

 ---
+Additional Content that I have added.
+How this model helps in solving real-life problems.
 ## 📈 Key Takeaways

 - Pathway enables real-time streaming and transformation of structured data.